Diplomats, Media Professionals Praise Tibets Economic, Social Development - UrduPoint

 Diplomats, Media Professionals Praise Tibet's Economic, Social Development

-The visit came ahead of the 2023 Forum on the Development of Xizang (Tibet) China in Beijing, scheduled for May 23.
+The visit came ahead of the 2023 Forum on the Development of Xizang (Tibet) China in Beijing.

 The international visitors, during their week-long tour, gathered in the city of Nyingchi in the southwest of Tibet to learn about how one local community is balancing green development with environmental protection.